-To be eligible to receive funding under this NOFO, you can't have a current active ANA award under the Assistance Listing Number 93.581.
+To be eligible to receive funding under this NOFO, you can't have a current active ANA award under the Assistance Listing Number 93.612.

-Organizations with an ANA award that will continue beyond the start date of a possible new award and has the same Assistance Listing number as this NOFO are ineligible to apply for a new award and will be disqualified and the application will not be considered for competition.
+Organizations with an ANA award that will continue beyond the start date of a possible new award and has the same Assistance Listing number as this NOFO are ineligible to apply for a new award and will be disqualified.